dhananjay-seetha/baam/readme.md

 Baam - explain what baam does.
+Write in verbose.